 - 1. Study materials with guides and audio-visual aids.
 It is important to note that most of ELL materials for specialization courses are OU-based. - 2.
-The university website www.arabou.edu.kw embodies a lot of guidance and support materials such as: updated Course Guides, Study Calendars, Specimen Exam papers, TMAs, TMA and MTA cover forms, as well as additional notes and information on courses - 3.
+The university website www.arabou.edu.kw embodies a lot of guidance and support materials such as: updated Course Guides, Study Calendars, etc. - 3.
 A two-hour weekly tutorial.
-Students meet their tutors on weekly basis for two hours per class as part of the University's policy to adopt a system of blended learning. - 4.
+Students meet their tutors on a weekly basis for two hours per class as part of the University's policy to adopt a system of blended learning. - 4.
 Tutors hold weekly office hours.
 Students can have face-to-face contact with their tutors to seek their assistance, and ask them for clarifications.
 All part-time and full-time tutors are requested to hold two weekly office hours for each taught section. - 5.
-Interaction with tutors through the LMS.
+Interaction with tutors through the Learning Management System (LMS).

 The LMS is an integral part of teaching and learning at AOU.
 It is the main channel of communication between tutors and their students.
 Students receive their assignments, their tutors' responses, and feedback through the LMS.
-The privacy of this channel allows students to discuss with their tutors some matters that they may be uncomfortable discussing publicly in the classroom. - 6.
-There are also chat sessions online with tutors, and face-to-face feedback sessions.
+The privacy of this channel allows students to discuss with their tutors some matters that they may be uncomfortable discussing publicly in the classroom.

+- 6. There are also chat sessions online with tutors, and face-to-face feedback sessions.
 Additionally, emails are constant means by which tutors and students can discuss important ideas related to course material.
+Furthermore, tutors are available during office hours and students can either call or visit them in case of urgent queries. - 7.
+Writing Centre and English-Speaking Skills Centre these two important Centres have been providing services that enhance students' writing and speaking skills. - 8.
+Computer and e-library facilities

-Furthermore, tutors are available via phones, as well, to answer any urgent queries and offer support. - Computer and e-library facilities Both AOU students and staff are given ample access to e-library resources.
-AOU continually updates its e-library subscriptions. - 8.
-Educational Resource Centres.
-These centres provide the needed resources, such as Internet and other facilities. - 9.
-Student Information System (SIS). - 10.
-There are orientation sessions that introduce students to the learning system which the AOU adopts. - 11.
-AOU students also get rigorous academic advising.
+Both AOU students and staff are given ample access to e-library resources.
+AOU continually updates its e-library subscriptions.

+9. Educational Resource Centres.

+These centres provide the needed resources, such as Internet and other facilities.

+- 10. Student Information System (SIS).

+- 11. There are orientation sessions that introduce students to the learning system which the AOU adopts.

+- 12. AOU students also get rigorous academic advising.

-- 12. In addition to all of this, there are numerous activities that the branches organize for their students, and the availability of these varies from one branch to another.
+- 13. In addition, there are numerous activities that the branches organize for their students, and the availability of these varies from one branch to another.
 Generally, however, the following can be found at several branches:

 - i.
 Environment Awareness and Conservation.

 - ii.
 Chess Club.

 - iii.
 Arabic Calligraphy.

 - iv.
 Arts & Folkloric Dance Club.

 - v.
 Theatre Performing Arts Club.

 - vi.
 Drawing and Painting Club.

 - vii.
 Poetry and Speech Club.

 - viii.
 English Language Club.

 - ix.
 Holy Quran Club.

 - x.
 Soccer Club.

 - xi.
 Basketball Club.

 - xii.
 University Chorus.

 - xiii.
 Table Tennis.

-13. Some of the on-campus facilities which offer support to students include:
+- 14. Some of the on-campus facilities which offer support to students include:

-Language Labs
+Language Labs:

 The physical resource base for the ELL programme at AOU branches is available and is put to effective use.
-All branches are fully equipped with language labs, which are effectively used in the ELU programme.
+All branches are fully equipped with language labs, which are effectively used in the English Language Unit (ELU) programme.

-Student Counselling Support Unit
+Student Counselling Support Unit: